 “We saw this as an opportunity to come back home and support the local economy,” Marshall said.
 “By owning our own manufacturing facility, we figured we could have the biggest impact here.”

-Today they have 43 employees, about 30 of them on the production team.
+Today they have over 40 employees, about 30 of them on the production team.

 Variety of The GFB: Gluten Free Bar Snacks